- I completed my first year and am coming back in September for my second year. Do I have to apply again?

 - What do I do if I am on Academic Probation?

-You are not required to apply to OCAS or to the college again if you are simply continuing on from last year in the same program.
-We have sent out an email offer to your college email account.
-Please make certain that you are checking your college email account regularly as most communications from the college these days go there.
+You are not required to apply to Ontario Colleges if you are simply continuing on from last year in the same program.
+We will send out an email offer to your college email account near the end of June/early July.
+Please make sure that you are checking your college email account regularly as most communications from the college will be sent through email.
 If you are having issues with logging into your email account, please contact the computer help desk at (807) 475-6488, or by email at email@example.com

 Book lists are provided by the program coordinator and sent to the college bookstore, Follett.
 You can reach Follett bookstore at (807) 475-6225, or check out their website for information at Follett Bookstore.

-To guarantee your spot in the program you need to arrange your finances by the due date of August 8th.
+To guarantee your spot in the program you need to arrange your finances by the August due date.
 First year students will find their due date indicated on their offer of admission.
-Second tuition installment and winter 2017 applicant fees are due in December.
+The second tuition installment is due in December.

 For more information on tuition due dates visit www.confederationcollege.ca/registration-services/tuition-fees

 Confederation College makes several options for payment available to you.
-Go to Payment Options for all the details.
+Go to our Payment Options page for details.

-Other program related costs may include certification costs, tools, uniforms, etc. For information specific to your program, please check the program website … you are interested in, or contact your Program Coordinator …
+Other program related costs may include books, certification costs, tools, uniforms, etc. For information specific to your program, please check your program web page or contact your Program Coordinator.

 To be considered a full time student at the college you must be enrolled in 157 credit hours or more in a post-secondary program.